 Another area of debate in the research literature is the topic of women's representation in business and the role of females on a board.
 More typically, board members are male.
-Bernile, Bhagwat, and Yonker (2018) and Yasser, Al Mamun, and Suriya (2015) contend that if there is diversity on the board, this brings in different ways of thinking and perspectives and correspondingly leads to greater creativity and more innovative ideas in the organization.
-Yasser et al. (2015) also suggest that women may be better at understanding the market situation and make sounder decisions as compared to men.
+Bernile et al. (2018) and Yasser et al. (2015) contend that if there is diversity on the board, this brings in different ways of thinking and perspectives and correspondingly leads to greater creativity and more innovative ideas in the organisation.
+Yasser et al. (2015) also suggest that women may be better at understanding the market situation and make sounder decisions compared to men.
 The image of a firm is also improved when there is greater diversity among board members and can positively affect a firm's performance.
-In recent years, empirical studies on the effect of female directors strongly indicate that having more female directors may enhance the performance of the firm (Green and Homroy, 2018).
-The gender diversity literature points out some factors that positively associate with firm performance

-(Terjesen, Couto, and Francisco, 2016).
-A diverse board offers greater expertise in decision-making and more knowledge and information sharing, that positively affects firm performance.
-Additionally, women are seen to be very realistic and keen observers of the market (Eagly, 2007; Gudjonsson, Kristinsson, Gylfason, and Minelgaite, 2020).
+In recent years, empirical studies on the effect of female directors strongly indicate that having more female directors may enhance the performance of the firm (Green & Homroy, 2018).
+The gender diversity literature points out some factors that positively associate with firm performance (Terjesen et al., 2016).
+A diverse board offers greater expertise in decision-making and more knowledge and information sharing that positively affects firm performance.
+Additionally, women are seen to be very realistic and keen observers of the market (Eagly, 2007; Gudjonsson et al., 2020).